 Who speaks for the Earth?

 The Spring/Summer 2019 issue will feature writing and art work that explores sustainability through the specific lenses of members of indigenous cultures, women, and animals.
-However you see the world—whether as a First Nations protester at Standing Rock or Chaco Canyon, a woman fighting for her rights against patriarchal misogyny, or a hunted mountain lion or deer, or simply a concerned member of our global society—we think you’ll appreciate the thought-provoking contributions of the writers and artists whose work appears in this issue.
+However you see the world—whether as a First Nations Water Protector at Standing Rock, a woman fighting for reproductive rights, or an endangered mountain lion or deer, or simply a concerned member of our global society—we think you’ll appreciate the thought-provoking contributions of the writers and artists whose work appears in this issue.

 However, if you would like to share your views in future issues of the Journal, please visit our Submission Guidelines page for detailed instructions on how to submit your work, and send your original short story (fiction or nonfiction), magazine or journal article, poetry, photography, or art work (Word doc for written work and high resolution jpeg for photography and art work) via email to:

 Editor – Four Winds Journal